jlevy/og-equity-compensation/README.md

 ## Offers and Negotiations

-Before accepting an offer, you’ll want to negotiate firmly and fairly.
+Before accepting an offer, you’ll want to [negotiate firmly and fairly](http://cefne.com/en/harvard-method-negotiation).
 You’re planning to devote a lot of your time and sanity to any full-time role;
-help yourself make sure that this is what you want.
+help yourself make sure that this is [what you want](https://hbr.org/2016/12/think-strategically-about-your-career-development).

-☝️ It’s perfectly natural to be anxious about negotiations, whether you’re going through this process for the first or the tenth time.
+☝️ It’s perfectly natural to be anxious [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first or the tenth time.
 There is a lot at stake, and it can be uncomfortable and stressful to ask for things that you need or want.
-Many people think engaging in negotiations could get the job offer revoked, so they’ll accept their offer with little or no discussion.
+[Many people think](https://www.forbes.com/sites/tanyatarr/2017/12/31/here-are-five-negotiation-myths-we-can-leave-behind-in-2017/#250ff99b15f9engaging) negotiation could get the job offer revoked, so they’ll accept their offer with little or no discussion.
 But remember that negotiations are the first experience you’ll have of working with your new team.
 If you’re nervous, it can help to remember why it’s important to have these